 - A qualified physician.
 This person must be a licensed medical practitioner in the state in which care is being given and be assigned to or selected by the person seeking the DNR order.
 While this may seem like a given, a valid medical license to practice medicine could be a conflict for those who practice homeopathic medicine.

 - A qualified relative.
-This person — generally a spouse, an adult child of the patient, or their next of kin — is often involved in the arrangement of a DNR order in the case where a patient is unconscious or otherwise unable to make decisions on their own behalf.
+This person — generally a spouse, an adult child of the patient, or the patient’s next of kin — is often involved in the arrangement of a DNR order in the case where a patient is unconscious or otherwise unable to make decisions on their own behalf.

 - A qualified witness.
-When more than one witness is required on the DNR paperwork, the second witness must be an objective third party not already named on the form (i.e., the physician) and not the patient’s spouse or blood relative.
+When more than one witness is required on the DNR paperwork, the second witness must be an objective third party not already named on the form (i.e., the physician) or the patient’s spouse or blood relative.
 Additionally, this person cannot currently or in the future benefit from the patient’s estate.

 Common Types of DNR Orders